gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 - Must have exactly one inserted interrogative word at the very beginning of the question or the very end of the question.
 - Must have a single answer.
-- Must include a unique word, or 2-3 word unique phrase within the first 5 words of the question.
+- Must include a unique word, or a two or three word unique phrase within the first five words of the question.

 #### Multiple Answer (MA)